Cultural depictions of Frederick II, Holy Roman Emperor: Legends and anecdotes

 religion.' ...
 The priest, as might have been expected, was rewarded by the Emperor and punished by the Pope."

 According to Kantorowicz, "Frederick was the last emperor to be deified or to find a place among the stars of heaven."
 Contemporaneous writers celebrated him as the Sun King and associated him Sol Invictus.
 His birthday was within a day of the birth of Christ and the Sun.
 After his death, he was prophesied to return to establish the kingdom of heaven.
 A legend foretold that Frederick would live three hundred and sixty-seven years, and impersonators still appeared years after his death, leaving many Floretines in doubt.

 Meanwhile, his detractors saw in him the Antichrist.
 His image as a tyrant was blended with the ancient figure of Nero.
-The Joachimites. expected Frederick to return not to restore the empire, but to complete the destruction of the degenerate Church.
-Later, in nationalist times, this myth was trasferred to his grandfather Frederick Barbarossa.
+The Joachimites expected Frederick to return not to restore the empire, but to complete the destruction of the degenerate Church.
+Later, in nationalist times, this myth was transferred to his grandfather Frederick Barbarossa.
 Petrarch also likened Frederick II and Nero, praising Frederick's patronage of the founders of Italian literature, but disturbed by the cruelty of Frederick to Pietro della Vigna, which evoked Nero and Seneca.

 In the fifteenth century, he was still identified as the Last World Emperor, who would fight the Antichrist.
 This belief created hope as well as fear, which was renewed when another Frederick was crowned emperor in 1452.

 Huub Kurstjens opines that Frederick was a mythomoteur, a myth-engine or the driving force behind myths, regarding which some historians blame Frederick himself as the creator.
 Boccaccio exaggerated Constance's age when she gave birth to Frederick, calling her a "wrinkled old woman", and attached ruinous prophecy to Frederick's birth, that he would bring about the downfall of the Kingdom of Sicily.

 There are legends about him in Italy.
 Dante mentions the legend about one of his favorite methods of punishment, which was putting the accused inside leaden mantles and then throwing them into a fire.